ViGeng/qoc/README.md

-# Named Tree
+# Quality of Computation (QoC) ~~Named Tree~~

+This project was evolved from course project for [Advanced Networked Systems](todo) lectured by Prof. [Dirk Kutscher](https://dirk-kutscher.info).

+We identify that compuation quality (such as latency, throughput, and energy consumption) can not be guaranteed for emerging applications including Extended Reality (XR), Auto-driving (AD), etc. A mechanism should be designed to address this problem.
+This repo is a work-in-progress (WIP) proof-of-concept (PoC) implementation of the extension-base forwarder over ICN.

-This is a novel name design in Named Function Networking (NFN).
+~~This is a novel name design in Named Function Networking (NFN).
 I name this design as it is architected as a BiTree where Ins, as function, is left node(subtree), and Data, as data, is right node(subtree).

-We don't care what kind of data (function code or parameter data) you send or receive, users can combine them to implement their data transmission or computation flexibly.
+We don't care what kind of data (function code or parameter data) you send or receive, users can combine them to implement their data transmission or computation flexibly.~~

 ## Links